How To Boost Thyroid Function Naturally in Just Minutes a Day: 10 Tips Proven To Work

 Sleep in

 Research in the journal Endocrine reveals that sound sleepers are 69 percent less likely to suffer from an underactive thyroid than those who don’t slumber as well.
-Luckily, a Chinese investigation found adults who improved their sleep quality and quantity enhanced their thyroid function in as little as four weeks.
+Luckily, the researchers found that adults who improved their sleep quality and quantity enhanced their thyroid function in as little as four weeks.
 To get the Zzzs you need, sip 4 oz. of tart cherry juice before bed.
 It’s rich in sleep-inducing melatonin, and Louisiana State University scientists found that those who drank it before bed increased their time spent asleep by 84 percent within two weeks.

 Consider ‘clean’ cosmetics

 Chemicals called PFAS (perfluorinated alkyl substances) can disrupt the production of thyroid hormones to make slowdowns more likely, according to a study in Scientific Reports.
 And experts at Notre Dame University, found that 52 percent of lipsticks, foundations, mascaras and other cosmetics tested positive for PFAS.
-Plus, the majority of their labels didn’t disclose the presence of the chemicals.
 To find cosmetics and other products that don’t harbor PFAS, check the list available here.
 A few clean brands to consider: Nécessaire, Briogeo and Ellis Brooklyn.

 Ready for more inspiration?
 Subscribe to our YouTube channel for video podcasts, health tips and uplifting stories designed for women 40, 50, 60 and beyond.